apereo/cas/docs/cas-server-documentation/installation/JPA-Service-Management.md

 # JPA Service Registry
 Stores registered service data in a database.

-Support is enabled by adding the following module into the Maven overlay:
+Support is enabled by adding the following module into the overlay:

 ```xml
 <dependency>